-Math and reasoning skills include a child’s ability to count, understand number sense, manipulate objects in space, create patterns, sort, compare and measure.
+Mathematics and reasoning skills include a child’s ability to count, understand number sense, manipulate objects, create patterns, sort, compare and measure.

-Mathematics and Reasoning Skills and Skill Goals integrated within the Mother Goose Time Curriculum include:
+Mathematics and Reasoning skills and goals integrated within the Mother Goose Time Curriculum:

 Developmental Skill Continuum